nrwl/nx/docs/shared/deprecated/as-provided-vs-derived.md

 # as-provided vs. derived

 Nx is moving toward a more transparent and predictable way of determining where code will be generated when you run a generator.
 The new behavior is called `as-provided` and will be the only option in Nx 18.
 With `as-provided`, Nx places the generated code in the exact folder that you specify.
-The folder can be specified with a `--directory` flag, a fully specified path (i.e. `libs/shared/my-lib`) or using the current working directory that you run the command from.
+The folder can be specified with a `--directory` flag or use a fully specified path (i.e. `libs/shared/my-lib/src/my-component`).
+The `--directory` is always calculated from your current working directory that you run the command from.

 The old behavior we're calling `derived`, because we tried to figure out the best place to put code for you.
 The `derived` approach worked for some people, but there were always people that wanted to generate their code in a slightly different location.
-Accounting for these variations lead to either (1) people repos with a different structure not being able to use these generators or (2) Nx introducing lots of flags to allow people to tweak where code was generated (flags like `--project`, `--flat`, `--pascalCaseFiles`, `--pascalCaseDirectory`, `--fileName`).
+Accounting for these variations lead to either (1) people in repos with a different structure not being able to use these generators or (2) Nx introducing lots of flags to allow people to tweak where code was generated (flags like `--project`, `--flat`, `--pascalCaseFiles`, `--pascalCaseDirectory`, `--fileName`).

+Here are some of the issues with the `derived` behavior that are addressed with `as-provided`:

+- We had multiple flags for the same thing: `directory`, `path`, etc. With `as-provided`, we only use `--directory` across all generators.
+- We had some generators expecting the directory option to be relative to the workspace root while others expected it relative to the project source root.
+With `as-provided`, we made it consistent across all generators to be relative to the current working directory.
+- We converted the provided names to kebab-case.
+With `as-provided`, we don't transform what's provided.

+## Prompting

 Until Nx 18, you will be prompted when running a generator to choose which behavior you want to use: